 This fundraising program provides an opportunity for families to earn credit towards their tuition or registration fees.
-Each family is requested to earn \$130 in credit by the end of the school year.

 Saint Joseph School is able to purchase Gift Cards/Certificates for hundreds of national and local retailers at a discounted price.
 School families, friends, relatives and parishioners purchase the gift cards from the school for full face value and redeem them at full face value.
 The discount that each retailer gives the school is the profit.
 The discounts vary and can be found on the Great Lakes Scrip Center website at www.glscrip.com.
 The gift cards must be ordered through the school's development office at (270)842-1235.
 Our Scrip ID is LCD818A45993.

-In addition to ordering SCRIP cards through the development office, online ordering is available to families through Raise Right and Presto Pay.
-By visiting Raise Right, full information is available with a step by step tutorial on setting up a Presto Pay account.
-Any additional information can be provided by the development office.
+In addition to ordering SCRIP cards through the office, online ordering is available to families through Raise Right.
+By visiting Raise Right, full information is available with a step by step tutorial.
+Any additional information can be provided by the financial director, Lauren Duff.